The National Consumers League’s annual guide to help working teens stay safe in the workplace

 - That same month, a 17-year-old Greencastle, Indiana teen died after he was crushed by a back-hoe that he lost control of on a farm.

-- In September 2013, a 17-year-old in Heidelberg Township Pennsylvania was killed when his leg became entangled in a corn bale and he was pulled into a machine.
+- In September 2013, a 17-year-old in Heidelberg Township Pennsylvania was killed when his leg became entangled in a corn baler and he was pulled into the machine.
 The boy died of multiple blunt force trauma.

-- In August of that year, a boy, 9, was critically injured in Martic Township, Pennsylvania when he was caught in a diesel-powered alfalfa crimper.
+- In August 2013, a boy, 9, was critically injured in Martic Township, Pennsylvania when he was caught in a diesel-powered alfalfa crimper.

 - In July of 2013, near Pesotum, Illinois, 79 teens working in a corn field fell victim to fungicide poisoning as they were sprayed by drift from a plane treating an adjacent field.
 The teen workers were treated at local hospitals mostly for skin irritations.